sban/narratives/README.md

 A simple wrapper program to perform digital story grammar (DSG) analyses on textual data in Python using the AllenNLP framework.

-For empirical examples of DSG see
+For empirical examples that also present the theory behind DSG, please see:

 Andrade SB & Andersen D (2020).
 Digital story grammar: a quantitative methodology for narrative analysis.
 International Journal of Social Research Methodology.
 Volume 23, Issue 4. https://doi.org/10.1080/13645579.2020.1723205